Arrival

 CPR number

-All residents in Denmark need to have a CPR number (a social security number) and engaging in public life without one is impossible–for example, you need it to open a bank account, access your health insurance, borrow books from the library, pay taxes, receive a salary, etc. As a tenant at The Housing Foundation Copenhagen you will have to register your address in your accommodation.
-Your rental contract serves as proof of legal address when you apply for a CPR number.
+All residents in Denmark need to have a CPR number (a social security number) and engaging in public life without one is impossible–for example, you need it to open a bank account, access your health insurance, borrow books from the library, pay taxes, receive a salary, etc.

 Read details here